-Groups of students with common interest who wish to request recognition as a student organization may draw up a constitution stating the purpose and other matters of organizations for the proposed groups.
-The proposed constitution must be signed by the interested students, accompanied by a letter from university faculty/staff who is willing to serve as advisement to the group, and submitted to the Office of Student Life and Development.
-The proposed organization must receive final approval from the Student Life Coordinator.
+Any proposed organization must receive final approval from the Student Life Coordinator.
 Students seeking to establish a new organization should verify that the proposed organization does not already exist and that it meets the necessary criteria by answering the following questions:

-- Does the proposed group support and advance the University Mission Statement? - Does the proposed organization meet a need or fill a niche not currently met or filled by a college registered organization? - Is the proposed group and/or its student leaders in good standing with the University and free from judicial sanctions?
+- Does the proposed group support and advance the University Mission Statement? - Does the proposed organization meet a need or fill a niche not currently met or filled by a college registered organization?

+Is the proposed group and/or its student leaders in good standing with the University and free from judicial sanctions?